boazbk/tcs/lec_11_running_time.md

 :::

 ::: { .pause }
 [time-def](){.ref}  is not very complicated but is one of the most important definitions of this book.
 Please make sure to stop, re-read it, and make sure you understand it.
+Note that although they are defined using computational models, $TIME_{<<}(T(n))$ and $TIME_{++}(T(n))$ are classes of _functions_, not of _programs_.
+If $P$ is a NAND++ program then a statement such as "$P$ is a member of $TIME_{++}(n^2)$" does not make sense.

-Note that we count the number of times a line is executed, not the number of lines in the program.
+In the definition of time complexity, we count the number of times a line is _executed_, not the number of lines in the program.
 For example, if a NAND++ program $P$ has 20 lines, and on some input $x$  it takes a 1,000  iterations of its loop before it halts, then the number of lines executed on this input is 20,000.

-To make the count meaningful, we use the "vanilla" flavors of NAND++ and NAND<<, "unpacking" any syntactic sugar.
+To make this count meaningful, we use the "vanilla" flavors of NAND++ and NAND<<, "unpacking" any syntactic sugar.
 For example, if a NAND++ program $P$ contains a line with the syntactic sugar  `foo = MACRO(bar)` where `MACRO` is some macro/function that is defined elsewhere using 100 lines of vanilla NAND++, then executing this line counts as executing 100 steps rather than a single one.
 :::

-[time-def](){.ref} naturally extends to non Boolean and to partial functions, and so we will talk about the time complexity of these functions as well.
+[time-def](){.ref} naturally extends to non Boolean and to partial functions, and so we will talk about the time complexity of such functions as well.
+See the exercises for some further examples and discussions.

-__Which model to choose?__ Unlike the notion of computability, the exact running time can be a function of the model we use.
+Unlike the notion of computability, the exact running time can be a function of the model we use.
 However, it turns out that if we only care about "coarse enough" resolution (as will most often be the case) then the choice of the model,  whether it is NAND<<, NAND++, or Turing or RAM machines of various flavors,  does not matter.
 (This is known as the _extended_ Church-Turing Thesis).
 Nevertheless, to be concrete, we will use NAND<< programs as our "default" computational model for measuring time, and so if we say that $F$ is computable in $T(n)$ time without any qualifications, or write $TIME(T(n))$ without any subscript, we mean that this holds with respect to NAND<< machines.

 ::: {.remark title="Why NAND<<?" #whyNANDshiftrem}
 Given that so far we have emphasized NAND++ as our "main" model of computation, the reader might wonder why we use NAND<< as the default yardstick where running time is involved.
 As we will see, this choice does not make much difference, but NAND<< or _RAM Machines_ correspond more closely to the notion of running time as discussed in algorithms text or the practice of computer science.